brianqian/eventspotter-react/README.md

   }
 ```

+- As of the current version of Next (9.0.3), does not support API routing **and** support for middleware.
+Next@9.0.3 added support for API routing which extends Node's Request and Response objects along with some basic functionality but middleware support is not built out.
+The project has been separated into a [backend](https://github.com/brianqian/eventspotter-backend) and frontend repo.

 ## Node

 - In each route the header can pass cookies as authentication with the {include: credentials} key.
 Cookies are usually sent on each request for routes within the same domain but not necessarily for an external API.
 - Custom server middleware can be built and pass information along in res.locals.
-The HTTP route continues down a single path until the response ends at a res.end, res.json, res.send.
+The HTTP route continues down a single path until the response ends at a res.end, res.json, res.send or reaches the end of routing parameters.
 - While the HTTP response can end with an express command, more work can be done in the callback until a `return` is reached.
-- For a custom error handler to be recognized by Node, you need all 4 parameters, `(err,res,req,next)`, in the function definition.
+- For a custom error handler to be recognized by Node, you need all 4 parameters, `(err,res,req,next)`, in the function definition even if unused.

-## NextJS

-- As of the current version of Next (9.0.3), does not support API routing **and** support for middleware.
-Next@9.0.3 added support for API routing which extends Node's Request and Response objects along with some basic functionality like support for `res.json` and `res.cookie` but middleware support is not built out.
-I'm taking this opportunity to separate my project into a [backend](https://github.com/brianqian/eventspotter-backend) and frontend repo.

 ## Javascript